 Long-Term Incentives.
 The Company recognizes long-term incentive opportunity as an important element of the total executive compensation program for Named Executive Officers.
 Long-term incentives are intended to retain and motivate executives and to encourage a strong link between management objectives and shareholder long-term interests.
-Company long-term incentives include the Officers Long-Term Incentive Plan described below, together with long-term incentives provided through grants of stock options and restricted stock grants.
+Company long-term incentives include the Officers Long-Term Incentive Plan described below, together with long-term incentives provided through grants of stock options and restricted stock.

 Officers Long-Term Incentive Plan - The Company's Named Executive Officers are eligible for annual incentive awards under the Company's Officers Long-Term Incentive Plan (the "Long-Term Incentive Plan").
-Each year, the Committee establishes a three-year performance plan to promote the long-term growth and profitability of the Company and to attract and retain executives by providing the officers an opportunity for an incentive award consisting of stock grants made in restricted shares of the Company's common stock (or at the election of a participating officer, in cash).
+Each year, the Committee establishes a three-year performance plan to promote the long-term growth and profitability of the Company and to attract and retain executives by providing the officers an opportunity for an incentive award consisting of stock grants made in restricted shares of the Company's Common Stock (or at the election of a participating officer, in cash).

 The rewards for achieving results under these overlapping Long-Term Incentive Plans vary by each three-year period and by Named Executive Officer.
-In general, the awards are based upon the Company's financial performance as measured against the three-year management plan established by the Committee and approved by the Board of Directors.
+In general, the awards are based upon the Company's financial performance as measured against the three-year plan established by the Committee and approved by the Board of Directors.
 The financial performance measurements for each Long-Term Incentive Plan are primarily based upon the achievement of certain EPS thresholds as determined in each three-year plan.
-In addition, the Company established certain return on equity ("ROE") targets for the 2005-2007 Plan (as defined below), certain minimum and ROE targets for the 2006-2008 Plan (as defined below) and certain minimum and

-ROIC targets for the 2007-2009 Plan (as defined below).
-Stockholders' equity at the start of the Company's fiscal year of the applicable plan period is used as the basis figure for the calculation of ROE.
-The Company calculates EPS in the same manner as described above in "Annual Incentive Plan."
+In addition, the Committee established certain minimum and return on equity ("ROE") targets for the 2006-2008 Plan (as defined below) and certain minimum and maximum ROIC targets for the 2007-2009 Plan (as defined below) and certain minimum and ROIC targets for the 2008-2010 Plan (as defined below).
+As discussed below, the Committee prospectively changed the financial metrics to be utilized for the Long-Term Incentive Plan for the Fiscal 2009-2011 performance cycle from EPS and ROIC to a single metric of ROE.
+Stockholders' equity at the beginning of the Company's fiscal year of the applicable plan period is used as the basis figure for the calculation of ROE.
+The Company calculates EPS and ROIC in the same manner as described under "Annual Incentive Plan" above.

-Under the Long Term Incentive Plan, the amount of a Named Executive Officer's incentive compensation for the three-year period is calculated to be in direct linear proportion to the Company's measured financial performance expressed as a percentage against compensation targets for each participant, as determined by the Board of Directors.
-Named Executive Officers may be entitled to earlier vesting of awards under the Long Term Incentive Plan in the event of a "Change of Control" (as defined in the Long-Term Incentive Plan), disability, termination of employment or death.
-See "Potential Payments upon Termination or Change of Control - Long-Term Incentive Plan Payments" below.
+Under the Long-Term Incentive Plan, the amount of a Named Executive Officer's incentive compensation for the three-year period is calculated to be in direct linear proportion to the Company's measured financial performance expressed as a percentage against compensation targets for each participant, as determined by the Board of Directors.
+Named Executive Officers may be entitled to earlier vesting of awards under the Long-Term Incentive Plan in the event of a "Change of Control" (as defined in the Long-Term Incentive Plan), disability, termination of employment or death.
+See "Potential Payments upon Termination or Change of Control-Long-Term Incentive Plan Payments" below.